Seltyk/dotfiles/README.md

 # wundrweapon's dotfiles (and programs list)

+UPDATE 2020-08-27: I am adding my laptop to this frenzy, and have separated the two as branches!
+This readme will, therefore, need significant reworking when that is done.
+For now, consider this valid for the `void-pc` branch

 This repo effectively covers most (all?) of the configuration files on my Void System
 In this document you will find a rundown of these files and the tools that I use (some of which needn't have any dotfiles)